marcelmalewski/play-together/README.md

 * PostgreSQL

 ## Features
+Please note that this is a summary of features, and the complete list of features and their details can be found in the application's documentation: [documentation](#Links).
-Please note that as the project is currently in progress, not all features will always be included here.
+Additionally, it's important to note that the project is currently in progress, and not all features may always be included in this summary.

+User and Moderator Role
 1. Login/Register
-2. Update profile/authentication data
+2. Update own profile/authentication data
-3. Delete account
+3. Delete own account
+4. Get private informations about own account
+5. Find all gamers public informations
+6. Get public informations about other gamer

+1. Find all game sessions
+2. Get game session
+3. Create game session
+4. Update own game session informations
+5. Delete own game session

+Moderator Role
+...

+## Links
+Importont links in app.
+1. localhost/api/docs - Documentaion

 ## Launch Instructions
 ### Local Development Environment